pete90210/petesCode/README.md

 # petesCode
-June 19, 2018: Adding a few examples to get started
+June 19, 2018: Adding a few examples of my code to get started.